rickballard/CoCivium/deprecated/holding/How_Is_Success_Measured.md

 ---

 **Marla:** "Any serious system needs benchmarks.
-What are CoCivium's?"
+What are CoCivium™'s?"

 **Juno:** "Define success.
 Is it daily engagement?
 Or not imploding?"